This document provides instructions for updating the Allowed Signature Database

 As an Administrator in PowerShell, run:

 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\SecureBoot" -Name "AvailableUpdates" -Value 0x5944 Start-ScheduledTask -TaskName "\Microsoft\Windows\PI\Secure-Boot-Update"Reboot the instance to permit operations on firmware variables.
-Some environments may require double restarts if virtualization security features are concurrently active.
+Some environments require double restarts if virtualization security features are active.